starwisp/Civizard-tileset-archeology/README.md

 So now we reduced the files from world0.bmf and world1.bmf each to one *.tim file for landmarks, one bin file for tiles, four bin files for palettes (more on that later).
 Let us see if this stays like that.

-One problem solved.
-This still involves a lot of manual steps and knowledge of PSX graphics and the usage of "tiledggd-pe-".
-Then there is the question why so far we only needed 2 of the 4 palette files and if they may be combined with the rest of the tileset graphics data to make this a regular *.tim graphics file that can be loaded into an editor like most of the other files and thus eliminate the need for 'TiledGGD'.
-The aim is getting at least some of this automated.

 #### 5.5.
 Now on to the 4 CLUT files (what are they for?)
 There are 4 different palette files in each the world0.bmf and world1.bmf containers.
 These are the same palettes for both containers.